 Trumpet Vine (Campsis radicans)

-A native American plant much loved by the hummingbirds and butterflies.
-Widely adaptable to heat and cold Trumpet vine has been an especially popular choice as a perennial vine for Northern gardeners.
-However be forewarned, they can easily become aggressive growers, spreading by rhizomes and popping up in the lawn and nearby garden beds.
+Trumpet vine is a native American plant much loved by hummingbirds and butterflies.
+This vine is widely adaptable to both heat and cold extremes.
+Trumpet vine has been an especially popular choice as a perennial vine for northern gardeners; however, be forewarned it can easily become an aggressive grower, spreading by rhizomes and popping up in the lawn and nearby garden beds.
 In some areas, it is considered invasive, so check before planting.

-Since they can get quite woody, their weight requires a strong support.
-Mature specimens make for nice winter interest, although they do require some maintenance... pruning to keep them flowering at their best.
+Since trumpet vine can get quite woody, its weight requires strong support.
+Mature specimens make for nice winter interest, although they do require some maintenance pruning to keep them flowering at their best.
 Flowering can take a few years to start.
-Orange, Red and Yellow Flowers.
-Can grow to 40' (USDA Hardiness Zones 5 - 9)
+It features orange, red, and yellow flowers.
+It can grow to 40 feet in USDA hardiness zones 5 to 9.